Don't Buy MP3 players

 All of our expert reviews are totally impartial.
 If we decide that an MP3 player deserves the dreaded Don't Buy label, you should stay away from it at all costs and pick a different model.
 Which? members have full access to our range of reviews.

-Find out which MP3 players are Don't Buys and which are Best Buys by taking out a £1 trial to Which?.
+Find out which MP3 players are Don't Buys and which are Best Buys by joining Which? now.